Man and woman using electronic devices, checking loan balances

 6. Ask for loan forgiveness

 If you’re struggling financially, you might be able to lower your costs by negotiating with your creditors to resolve the debts for less than the full amount you owe.
-Debt resolution is an option for unsecured debts like credit cards and personal loans.
-If you can show that you have a financial hardship and can’t afford to fully repay your debts, your creditors may be willing to work with you.
+Debt resolution could help you handle unsecured debts like credit cards and personal loans.
+If you can show that you have a financial hardship that qualifies for debt resolution and can’t afford to fully repay your debts, your creditors may be willing to work with you.

 What’s next?